aws/mcp-proxy-for-aws/examples/mcp-client/llamaindex/README.md

 # Example: LlamaIndex

-This example demonstrates how to use `aws_iam_mcp_client` from `mcp-proxy-for-aws` to connect a [LlamaIndex](https://www.llamaindex.ai/) AI agent to an MCP server using AWS IAM authentication.
+This example demonstrates how to use `aws_iam_streamablehttp_client` from `mcp-proxy-for-aws` to connect a [LlamaIndex](https://www.llamaindex.ai/) AI agent to an MCP server using AWS IAM authentication.

 **Note:** LlamaIndex requires direct access to MCP sessions.
-The `aws_iam_mcp_client` provides the authenticated transport streams, which are then used to create an MCP ClientSession.
+The `aws_iam_streamablehttp_client` provides the authenticated transport streams, which are then used to create an MCP ClientSession.

 ## Prerequisites